eleanoraallen/GraphDocs/README.md

 `<TypeList printHeaders printDescriptions include exclude showLines>typeKind</TypeList>`

-are used to print a list of types (Objects, Enums, Input_Objects, Scalars, Interfaces, or Unions).
+are used to print a list of types (Types, Enums, Inputs, Scalars, Interfaces, or Unions).
 Types are sorted alphabetically and each type is generated dynamically, and will include links to any other types in its fields.
 To do this, simply put the name of the kind of type you want (one of: "Object" "Enum" "Input_Object" "Scalar" "Interface" "Union" or "all" if you want to print everything) to print between the tags.
 For instance `<TypeList>Object</TypeList>` would produce something like:

 Object1: Description of Object1